 By Ann from Richland, WA

 In food processor place jalapenos and onions.
 Process for just a few seconds.
 Add both cans of tomatoes, garlic salt, cumin and sugar.
 Process all ingredients until well blended but do not puree.
 Place in covered container and chill for about 2 hours.

 I had never made salsa before, this was so easy.

 This salsa recipe is so refreshing and is a great way to use tomatoes from your garden. :)

 To roast tomatoes, place tomatoes on broiler pan, and broil 4 inches from heat for 5 minutes.
 Turn, and roast 5 minutes more.
 Cool 10 minutes.
 Peel away charred skin; halve and core tomatoes.

 This is a simple recipe and it will be ready to eat immediately or later and is so fresh tasting, you will be tempted to just take it and eat it right out of the jar

 This is also a great way to use your garden produce!

 SalsaPut the stewed and whole tomatoes in the blender on liquefy, until you have the thickness that you want.
 Add all of the other ingredients and push chop on the blender 2-3 times, depending on how chunky you want your salsa.

 In medium bowl, combine grapes, onion, cilantro, jalapeno and lime juice.
 Cover and chill at least 30 minutes.
-Season with salt and pepper to taste.
-Serve with grilled chicken, fish or pork if desired.

 Recipes for Tomato Salsa.